 - FFA Part 107 Small UAS Rule pertains to the requirements for using drones and other unmanned aircraft during the course of business activities.

-Commercial drone pilots must get their Remote Pilot Certificate, which requires passing the 2-hour FAA Aeronautical Knowledge Test made of 60 questions spanning 12 core subjects.
+Commercial drone pilots must get their Remote Pilot Certificate.
+This certificate requires passing the 2-hour FAA Aeronautical Knowledge Test made of 60 questions spanning 12 core subjects.

 Homeowners and friends of homeowners who are doing a favor by using the drone for roof inspection need to adhere to the FAA Rules for Model Aircraft.
 They also have to register their drones with the FAA.